thirdweb-dev/typescript-sdk/docs/sdk.droperc721contract.createbatch.md

 ## Remarks

-Create batch allows you to create a batch of many NFTs in one transaction.
+Create batch allows you to create a batch of many unique NFTs in one transaction.

 ## Example